geoportti/Land-revealing-in-Finland-due-to-land-uplift/README.md

 - dryland_calculator5_taito.py Calculates the revealed dry land between given years.
 - result_gatherer.py Goes throught the result files and visualizes the results.

+## Workflow

+### 1. Prepare the 10m elevation data

+Because the 2m elevation model is not available everywhere in Finland, we need to use 10m elevation model at some areas.
+To make sure that we have the data when needed, we will resample and mask the 10m elevation model for the whole study area.

+### 2. Run the calculations

+### 3. Gather the results at your local computer

 [1]:https://www.maanmittauslaitos.fi/en/maps-and-spatial-data/expert-users/product-descriptions/elevation-model-2-m
 [2]:https://www.maanmittauslaitos.fi/en/maps-and-spatial-data/expert-users/product-descriptions/elevation-model-10-m